 - Description of your set-up (e.g. powering, connected hardware, used SD-Card)

-- 'sudo armbianmonitor -u' - this gives us some needed logs which makes debugging a way easier!
+sudo armbianmonitor -u- this gives us some needed logs which makes debugging way easier!

-Lastly, most of us aren't native English and it's not an issue if your language isn't polished.
-As long as you try to describe your system and your problem best, it doesn't matter if there are some small errors in wording.
-Further, we have docs.armbian.com mostly written by developers for users.
+Lastly most of us are not native English speakers and it is not an issue if your language is not polished.
+As long as you try to describe your system and your problem best it does not matter if there are some small errors in wording.
+Further we have docs.armbian.com, mostly written by developers, for users.
 A bunch of questions can be answered by reading the docs and or using the search-engine first.

-Technical support questions where it will be clear that you haven't read anything prior to making questions will be ignored!
+Technical support questions where it will be clear that you have not read anything prior to making questions will be ignored!

-For TV boxes we don't provide official Armbian support.
-But we do offer a build script which makes it possible to build images for TV boxes and we provide a sub forum where people interested in Linux on TV boxes can discuss the issues they face.
+- For TV boxes we do not provide official Armbian support.
+But we do offer a build script which makes it possible to build images for TV boxes and we provide forums where people interested in Linux on TV boxes can discuss the issues they face.

-General chit chat serves to discuss rumours towards shiny new toys and/or not Armbian related stuff - not always 100% serious here.
+- Off-Topic serves to discuss rumors towards shiny new toys and/or not Armbian related stuff - not always 100% serious here.